hariravichandran/windows-user-profile-slimmer/README.md

 ## How does it work?

 The program creates a symbolic link in your user profile and moves the files to a separate directory.
-For example, assuming your username is `Hari` and you want to move the installation of Anaconda 3 (for which each environment eats into your user profile on Windows!):
+For example, assuming your username is `Hari` and you want to move the installation of Anaconda 3 (for which each new environment eats into your user profile on Windows!):

 1. We first move the files over from the User Profile Directory to a directory that we create on the C:\ drive (So `C:\User_<Username>`):
 ```